 Be a WOF Donor & Help Change Lives Around the World

-Over the past few years, generous donations have been received from individuals and companies that have helped fund WOF projects.
+In the past, generous donations have been received from individuals and companies that have helped fund WOF projects.

 WOF’s registration in the U.S.A. allows companies and corporations based in the United States to take advantage of United States tax allowances on charitable giving.